SailorCorgi/IXL_BOT/README.md

     then install python 3 (duh)
     also install selenium by doing pip install Selenium in cmd
 # status
-taking a break will get back to it when i feel like it
+taking a break will get back to it when i feel like it its currently running in to a lot oof problems along the way.